hbestm/portracker-cn/README.md

 ### Enhanced Security with Docker Proxy

-For enhanced security, you can run Portracker without direct access to the Docker socket by using a proxy.
+For enhanced security, you can run portracker without direct access to the Docker socket by using a proxy.
 This restricts the Docker API permissions to read-only operations.

 **Using Docker Compose:**